KvinLiu/create-a-custom-yeoman-generator/README.md

-﻿## Generator jstack

-jstack is a basic Yeoman generator that installs RequireJS, KnockoutJS, Sass, Jasmine, Sinon and Karma.
+﻿jstack is a basic Yeoman generator that installs RequireJS, KnockoutJS, Sass, Jasmine, Sinon and Karma.
 Used as the example application in the Tuts+ course Creating a Yeoman Generator

 ## Usage